Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

 *Open MSConvert and proceed to the following steps*

-i) Select browse to your Bruker FID file by clicking 'Browse'.
+i) Select your Bruker FID file by clicking 'Browse'.

 ii) Click 'Add' to submit your file to the conversion cue.